-- 1. A non-resident applicant would be required to appoint a local agent with the requisite mandate to represent the said applicant.
+A non-resident applicant would be required to appoint a local agent with the requisite mandate to represent the said applicant.
 For donation of drugs the local agent may be the recipient of the donated drugs.
-The agent would be required to produce the relevant documentation including, but not limited to, a power of attorney or any other documentation, affirming his/her appointment as an agent. - 2.
-Where the drug to be donated has been registered in Ghana by the FDA, the recipient of the donated item would be required to liaise with the Company that holds the market authorization in Ghana.
-This would be for the purposes of monitoring the safety of the drug. - 3.
-Where the drug is not registered in the country, the donation would be permitted only after the drug has been duly registered please refer to the FDA's guidelines for the registration of the drug. - 4.
-Donations for products limited to be manufactured only by Local manufacturers cannot be imported for donations.
+The agent would be required to produce the relevant documentation including, but not limited to, a power of attorney or any other documentation, affirming his/her appointment as an agent.

+- 1. Where the drug to be donated has been registered in Ghana by the FDA, the recipient of the donated item would be required to liaise with the Company that holds the market authorization in Ghana.
+This would be for the purpose of monitoring the safety of the drug. - 2.
+Where the drug is not registered in the country, the donation would be permitted only after the drug has been duly registered, please refer to the FDA's guidelines for the registration of the drug. - 3.
+Donations for products limited to be manufactured only by Local manufacturers cannot be imported for donations. - 4.
+An application for drug donations should include the packing list of the products.
+The packing list should include the Name of the Product, Manufacturer, Strength of the product, dosage form and the expiry dates of the items to be donated.